yishoulee/ax7015b-fpga-marketdata-orderbook-pipeline/stage6_stateless_kernel_risk_pl/README.md

 # Stage 6 — Stateless Strategy Kernel and Risk Control (PL)

-Stage 6 is a **standalone** PL stage.
-It hosts a simple stateless trading strategy kernel plus a basic risk limiter.
-It is designed to be driven by best-of-book outputs from Stage 5, but all required RTL is copied here so you can build and test Stage 6 in isolation.
+Stage 6 is the first **integration stage** of this project.

+It functionally combines:
+- UART depth record ingest and framing (as in Stage 2),
+- record unpack and timestamping (as in Stage 3),
+- depth event parsing (Stage 4),
+- single-symbol order book best bid/ask (Stage 5),
+- plus a stateless imbalance strategy and a simple risk limiter.

+All required RTL is kept locally under `stage6_stateless_kernel_risk_pl/rtl/`, so Stage 6 remains a standalone Vivado project even though it integrates the logic of the earlier stages.

+## Quick reproduction

+1. Build and program Stage 6 bitstream in Vivado with `top_stage6_strategy`.
+2. On the host, replay the tiny depth log over UART:

+   cd stage2_feed_replay
+   make replay LOG=../stage4_depth/sw_tools/binance_depth_tiny.log \
+        MODE=realtime UART=/dev/ttyUSB0 BAUD=115200

+3. Export the ILA capture as `scripts/stage6_ila_tiny.csv`.

+4. From `stage6_stateless_kernel_risk_pl/scripts`:

+   python stage6_actions_compare.py

+The script prints CPU and FPGA action counts and a match ratio (first action currently: 1.000 match ratio).

 ## Layout